scm-manager/website/content/posts/2021-06-15-scm-scw-plugin/index.md

 to sensitize developers to the major topic of software security in the long term.

 ## What is the SCM-SCW-Plugin?
-The `SCM-SCW plugin` brings parts of the `Secure Code Warrior` knowledge into your SCM-Manager.
+The `SCM-SCW-Plugin` brings parts of the `Secure Code Warrior` knowledge into your SCM-Manager.
 We focused mainly on two scenarios for the first implementation, both of which depend on the pull requests you may know from the `SCM-Review-Plugin`.